aio-libs/aiohttp-cors/README.rst

 Development
 ===========

+To run Selenium tests with Firefox web driver you need to install Firefox.
 TODO:

-To run run Selenium tests with Firefox web driver you need to install Firefox.

-To run run Selenium tests with Chromium web driver you need to:
+To run Selenium tests with Chromium web driver you need to:

 1. Install Chrome driver.
 On Ubuntu 14.04 it's in ``chromium-chromedriver`` package.